 The most telling hair transplant before and after photos will be large enough to see clearly, and taken from close-up.
 Pay special attention to hairline detail (and crown work, if applicable).
 The talent of particular physicians (and conversely the lack of skill among others) will be best-displayed in these areas.
 Hairlines should be created using mostly single-hair grafts that are placed in a somewhat random pattern (as they would appear naturally).
 There should be a soft transition into the denser region beyond the hairline and the hairline should look age-appropriate for the particular patient.
 Avoid physicians who produce overly aggressive (low), pluggy-looking or unnaturally symmetric hairlines.

 Hair transplant before and after photos should be taken in nearly identical conditions (same lighting, same backdrop, same camera, same angle, etc.) Hair styling should be as comparable as possible in the before and after shots (whether hair is wet, dry, gelled, brushed forward/back).

-An even better means of viewing before and after results is via video.
-Video makes it nearly impossible to disguise poor results, allows you to see results from more angles and gives you a better idea of how a transplant looks in person.
-You can find a number of hair transplant before and after videos in our Hair Transplant channel
+An even better means of viewing before and after results is via videos becuase it nearly impossible to disguise poor results, allows you to see results from more angles and gives you a better idea of how a transplant looks in person.
+You can find hair transplant before and after videos in our Hair Transplant video channel